-&lt;sup>43 Several academics who have worked with or researched the agencies' use of science were also interviewed.
+&lt;sup>47 Several academics who have worked with or researched the agencies' use of science were also interviewed.

-&lt;sup>44 The organizations interviewed generally, although not always, have PhD scientists on staff who are deeply involved in oversight of the agency's science-based decisions.
+&lt;sup>48 The organizations interviewed generally, although not always, have PhD scientists on staff who are deeply involved in oversight of the agency's science-based decisions.
 The stakeholders interviewed from the public interest community included staff from: Beyond Nuclear; Environmental Defense; the Natural Resources Defense Council, PEER, Pesticide Research Institute, and the Union of Concerned Scientists.
-Stakeholders interviewed from industry included: the American Chemistry Council, and the Center for Regulatory Effectiveness, and Exponent.